-Skylar’s Run is a statistically and clinically validated, non-drug treatment delivered through an engaging, role-playing adventure video game.
-It enables children, ages 8-12, with ADHD to better organize and control their behavior at school and home.
+Skylar’s Run is a clinically validated, non-drug treatment delivered through an engaging, role-playing adventure video game.
+It empowers children, ages 8-12, with ADHD to better organize and control their behavior at school and home.

-Skylar’s Run has consistently demonstrated statistically significant and clinically meaningful reductions in the severity of the core ADHD symptoms for sustained periods up to 6 months using the FDA’s primary measure of efficacy (ADHD-RS).
+Skylar’s Run has consistently demonstrated statistically significant and clinically meaningful reductions in the severity of the core symptoms of ADHD for sustained periods (up to 6 months) using the FDA’s primary measure of efficacy (ADHD-RS).

 Within the virtual world of Sklyar’s Run, the cognitive skills of attention, impulse control and self-regulation are developed and mastered through interactive play.
 Sklyar’s Run is designed to engage and hold your child’s interest with challenging missions, quality characters and a fascinating story, which will quickly become an activity your child considers fun and engaging.

-Skylar Run is a role-playing adventure video game played on a bluetooth® enabled smart device digitally paired with the ΛV™ Headset.
+Skylar Run is a role-playing adventure video game played on a Bluetooth® enabled smart device that is digitally paired with the ΛV™ Headset.
 The game delivers a therapeutic curriculum of 13 cognitive skills that is designed to improve the child’s attention, impulse and self-regulatory control.

 The curriculum is embedded in a series of 15 challenging missions that is delivered over the course of 8 weeks.
 Your child will play the game 3 to 4 times a week with each session lasting about 20 minutes.
 The time commitment is 1 to 1 ½ hours per week.

-By completing the curriculum, your child will develop the cognitive skills necessary to better organize and control their behavior at school and home.
+Over the course of the curriculum, the child develops the cognitive skills that enable them to better manage their behavior at school and home.

 Using the ΛV™ Headset, the child uses the level of his or her attention state to communicate or control Skylar’s running speed and success within each adventure mission.